Music B.A.

 Course Requirements

-In addition to the core course work and electives listed below, students pursuing the Contemporary Practices concentration are required to complete three modules, relating to cross-cultural themes and genres:
+In addition to the core course work and electives listed below, students pursuing the Compositional Practices concentration are required to complete three modules, relating to cross-cultural themes and genres:

 • Experimental & Contemporary Musics